sohaibcs1/process-visualize-3D-scripts/README.md

   Extracts cell line and day information for group comparisons and visualizes feature distributions.
   Applies PCA and t-SNE for dimensionality reduction to visualize clustering patterns across cell lines.

+- **`czi_to_nii.ipynb`**
+  Converts `.czi` and other microscopy file formats into `.nii.gz` (NIfTI) using the Bio-Formats library.
+  Supports multi-channel and volumetric microscopy data with metadata handling.
+  Ideal for preparing raw experimental files for downstream 3D processing and deep learning pipelines.